parikshit-rs/URL-Shortener/README.md

 functionality which has been implemented using MongoDB Atlas search in order to retrieve URLs based on keywords.

 ## How to run this project
-First, make sure you have Node.js and MongoDB installed on your machine.
+First, make sure you have Git, Node.js and MongoDB installed on your machine.
 Then, follow these steps:

 ### Step 1: Set up the project